Nintendo World Championships: 2015

 On May 13, 2015, Nintendo announced the return of Nintendo World Championships for the 25th anniversary of the original event, as part of the company's E3 2015 coverage.
 Qualifying competitions began on May 30, 2015, in eight Best Buy locations across the United States.
 At each location, contestants competed for the high score in a custom mode of Ultimate NES Remix.
-The winners from each of these eight locations, plus eight players invited by Nintendo (six speedrunners and two celebrity contestants), became the contestants for the live event.
-Among the auditioning qualifiers, former finalist Patrick Scott Patterson was narrowly beaten by Jordan DeMarco.
-No original competitors from the 1990 event thus qualified for this event.
+The winners from each of these eight locations, as well as eight players invited by Nintendo (six speedrunners and two celebrity contestants), became the contestants for the live event.

 The competition used an elimination tournament format with a repechage bracket named the Underground, with a wide history of Nintendo's game library.
 The live video of the final event was streamed online from Los Angeles on June 14, 2015; commentators included Audrey Drake of Nintendo Treehouse and competitive Pokémon VGC commentator Justin Flynn.
-An edited exclusive one hour television special aired on Disney XD later on in the year, featuring retrospective interviews with many contestants and a shortened overview of the competition.
+An edited, exclusive one-hour television special aired on Disney XD later that year, featuring retrospective interviews with many contestants and a shortened overview of the competition.
 Notable competitors who failed to make it to the finale included Trihex, Arin Hanson, and The Mexican Runner.

-The last contest consisted of custom levels within the then unreleased Super Mario Maker on Wii U, played by the two finalists: professional Smash Bros. player John Numbers, the qualifying player from New York City; and professional speedrunner Narcissa Wright.
+The last contest consisted of custom levels within the then-unreleased Super Mario Maker for Wii U, played by the two finalists: professional Super Smash Bros. player John Numbers, the qualifying player from New York City; and professional speedrunner Narcissa Wright.
 In the first two levels, the players were alternately blindfolded while the other played.
 The player who completed the levels the fastest would receive a 5-second advantage in the final level.
 In the final level, they raced simultaneously to the end, where Numbers won the championship title.
-Gamesradar said Numbers demonstrated "impulsive mastery" of the Super Mario Maker levels which were "hellish", "sadistic", "evil", and "truly weird".
-Shigeru Miyamoto made a surprise appearance to present a trophy to the winner, and an autographed New Nintendo 3DS XL system to each of the two finalists.
+Gamesradar said that Numbers demonstrated "impulsive mastery" of the Super Mario Maker levels, which were "hellish", "sadistic", "evil", and "truly weird".
+Nintendo's Shigeru Miyamoto made a surprise appearance to present a trophy to the winner, and an autographed New Nintendo 3DS XL system to each of the two finalists.

 2017

 On August 8, 2017, Nintendo of America announced the return of the Nintendo World Championships.
-Qualifying rounds took place from August 19, 2017, through September 10, 2017, at selected Best Buy locations across eight cities in the United States.
+Qualifying rounds took place from August 19 to September 10, 2017, at selected Best Buy locations across eight cities in the United States.
 John Numbers, the returning champion of 2015, was one of the 13-and-older qualifiers.
 Eight invited competitors were slated in advance to compete against the sixteen qualifiers, including Bayley and Asa Butterfield.

-The main event was held at the Manhattan Center's Grand Ballroom on October 7, 2017, and was streamed via YouTube and Twitch, and simulcast on Disney XD's "D|XP" block.
+The main event was held at the Manhattan Center's Grand Ballroom on October 7, 2017, and was streamed via YouTube and Twitch and simulcast on Disney XD's "D|XP" block.
 As in 2015, it used an elimination tournament format including the returning Underground repechage bracket, showcasing select gameplay modes and levels from recent and retro games.

-The overall winner was Thomas Gonda (Thomas G.), who defeated the 2015 champion John Numbers.
+The overall winner was Thomas Gonda (Thomas G.), who defeated the 2015 champion John Numbers in the then-unreleased Super Mario Odyssey.